-Instruction is given by discussion of assigned cases and by lectures, according to the present schedule, delivered between the hours of 4 and 7 P. M. and 7 and 9 P. M. The School thus offers special inducements to young men who are engaged in offices or in business during the day and have only the evening hours for study.
+Instruction is given by discussion of assigned cases and by lectures which, because of conditions brought about by the war, will, until further notice, be delivered between the hours of 6 and 9 P. M. The School thus offers special inducements to young men who are engaged in offices or in business during the day and have only the evening hours for study.
 The Faculty, however, reserves the right to make such changes in the schedule as may hereafter be deemed desirable.